 Start with Self-Assessment:

 Identify your skills, interests and values.
 Call the office or stop by to make an appointment with a career counselor.
 We can discuss your ideas and get you started with FOCUS 2, a career and educational planning system that will help guide you through this process.
-Look at the resources in SaintsLink including the Career Syllabi and the Choosing a Major handout.
-Consider signing up for Charting Your Career Path, a 5-week non-credit course offered each fall for Sophomores and spring for First Years.
-Check our calendar and follow us on Twitter to learn more about our workshops and events.
+Visit Handshake to explore our resources and check our calendar.
+Follow us on Instagram to learn more about our workshops and events.

 Discover your Options:

 Research using O'Net and Career Insider.
-Visit Spotlight on Careers, which will introduce you to the career paths of liberal arts graduates.
+Visit Spotlight on Careers in the resources section of Handshake, which will introduce you to the career paths of liberal arts graduates.
 Create a profile on LinkedIn and join the SLU Group, where you can access alumni profiles and begin making connections.
 Ask professionals to do informational interviews, attend Laurentians in Residence, and participate in Shadow-a-Saint.

-Make an appointment with a Peer Advisor to develop a resume that effectively markets your skills and experience.
-Write a cover letter using the resources located in SaintsLink and have a Career Services staff member proofread it.
+Make an appointment with a Career Services Intern to develop a resume that effectively markets your skills and experience.
+Write a cover letter using the resources located in Handshake and have a Career Services staff member proofread it.
 Consider a variety of ways to gain experience in your field.
 This might include interning, volunteering in the community and/or conducting research.
-Make sure to complete your profile in SaintsLink to search internship listings, including SLU-Connected opportunities.
+Make sure to complete your profile in Handshake to search internship listings, including SLU-Connected opportunities.